vishaljadhav7/streamhub/README.md

   - created redux store with user slice
   - implemented sign out
   - fixed a bug related login i.e., if not signed / login will be re-directed to main menu & vice versa
+  - unsubscribed to onAuthStateChanged callback
+  - maintained hardcoded values in constansts file

   # Feature